 The market is primarily a specialist food market where you can get organic meat, fruit and veg alongside fresh fish, cakes, bread, cheese, sausages… but you can also get vintage clothes, furniture, handmade brooches and bike repairs.

 I always make sure I pick up at least one samosa (or three) from the amazing Gujarati Rasoi stall as they are simply the best I have ever tasted (go to the Gujarati Rasoi restaurant in Dalston if you get a chance) but the whole market is great.

-So go for the shopping, stay for the people watching, and then, in the spring and summer, finish off in the crowded London Fields.
+So go for the shopping, stay for the people watching, and then, if the weather is nice, finish off in the crowded London Fields.